Dementia

 Reasons for distress and agitation in dementia

-How to use eye-contact to communicate You Care
+How to use eye-contact to communicate that you care

 Value of activating the ‘happy’ hormones in people living with dementia